albertodonato/python-skeleton/README.rst

 - edit the ``project.yaml`` with personal and project details
 - run

-  $$ python-skeleton/project -C project.yaml <destdir>
+  $$ python-skeleton/project -C project.yaml bootstrap <destdir>

-- cd <destdir>

-edit generated files there and add code.
+- ``cd destdir`` and edit generated files there and add code
+- optionally, run

+  $$ python-skeleton/project -C project.yaml license <destdir> <patterns>

+to add or update the copyright notice at the beginning of files matching the specified patterns.

+A typical usage would be passing ``Makefile '*.py'`` as patterns.

-You can edit ``project.list`` to change which files are included in the generation.
+**Note**: You can edit ``project.list`` to change which files are included in the generation.